 Stumpf continues to compose solo vocal works.
 In 2006 soprano Briana Rossi performed the song-cycle "From the unknown island of a heart" at Northwestern University and UMassLowell.
 In 2007 tenor Scott Hilse and a string quartet consisting of Julie Leven, Claudia Stumpf, Melissa Howe, and Andrew Mark premiered the song-cycle "I AM" at Follen Church.
 Hilse also sang Stumpf's setting of Byron's "She walks in beauty" at a recital during an international Byron conference in Boston.
 In 2009 Julia Teitel premiered his Rilke setting "Ich glaube an alles" for mezzo-soprano and 3 violas.
 In 2011 counter-tenor Timothy Parsons premiered the Rilke songs "Mond und Sterne" at the Manhattan School of Music.
 In 2012 soprano Pamela Murray premiered his "Five fragments from the diary of the Lady Izumi" at the New School of Music in Cambridge; Lucy Dhegrae sang this cycle at Tufts University in 2016.

-The 2017-18 season included premieres of a song cycle on the recitals of tenor Thomas Gregg, of three piano pieces dedicated to and performed by John McDonald, of a new work for viola and piano composed for Scott Woolweaver, of a new work for saxophone and piano composed for Philipp Stäudlin, of a two-piano work performed by Edith Auner and Stumpf, and of a major choral cycle performed in April by the Tufts choirs conducted by Jamie Kirsch.
+The 2017-18 season included premieres of a song cycle on the recitals of tenor Thomas Gregg, of three piano pieces dedicated to and performed by John McDonald, of a new work for viola and piano composed for Scott Woolweaver, of a new work for saxophone and piano composed for Philipp Stäudlin, of a two-piano work performed by Edith Auner and Stumpf, and of Songs of the City, a major choral cycle performed in April by the Tufts choirs conducted by Jamie Kirsch, with Laurence Senelick as narrator.

-The 2018-19 season will see the premieres of a work for wind quintet commissioned by Vento Chiaro, of a choral work commissioned by Adam Grossman and the Master Singers on the occasion of their 50th anniversary, and of two new works in the "Eyes of Sorrow" series with saxophonist Philipp Stäudlin and violist Scott Woolweaver.
-Harold Rosenbaum will conduct "seasons of sorrow" with the New York Virtuoso Singers in April 2019.
+The 2018-19 season saw the premieres of a work for wind quintet commissioned by Vento Chiaro, of Songburst, a choral work commissioned by Adam Grossman and the Master Singers on the occasion of their 50th anniversary, and of two new works in the "Eyes of Sorrow" series with saxophonist Philipp Stäudlin and violist Scott Woolweaver.
+Harold Rosenbaum conducted "seasons of sorrow" with the New York Virtuoso Singers in April 2019.

 So the adventure continues...